 We are Blackburn Festival of Speech, Music and Dance, founded in 1945, with the first festival being held in 1946.
-We are delighted to be celebrating our 75th anniversary in 2020 and look forward to another 75 years.
+We celebrated our 75th anniversary in 2020 and look forward to another 75 years.
 With this in mind, we have refreshed our mission statement.

 Blackburn Festival is affiliated to BIFF

 “To enable participation in the Performing Arts”

 Blackburn Festival gives the opportunity for amateurs to form an appreciation of artistic standards; to perform in a state of the art venue, before a different type of audience; to participate in workshops and master classes; to be assessed, encouraged and inspired by active professional adjudicators they would not meet in any other way.

 Every skill gained in preparing for and giving a performance is a valuable skill which will be used at job interviews, in the workplace, in leisure activities and interpersonal relationships throughout life.